famacoin/famacoinWallet/README.md

 # famacoinWallet
-famacoinWallet (fW) is a minimal browser application wholly dedicate to FamaCoin transactions.
+famacoinWallet (fW) is a minimal browser application wholly devoted to FamaCoin transactions.
 It is in progress now ...
-You can run famacoinWallet from https://famacoin.org/fmcwallet/ or you can download all scripts and to run locally its browser application from the famacoinWallet folder.
+You can run famacoinWallet from https://famacoin.org/fmcwallet/ or you can download all scripts and to run locally this browser application from the famacoinWallet folder.

 # About Use